Indian South Africans: Apartheid (1948–1994)

 In 1968, the South African Indian Council (not to be confused with the anti-apartheid South African Indian Congress which had the same initials) was created by the government, and in 1974, the council was reconstituted to allow for 50% of its members to be elected by Indians.
 The Council did not enjoy much support, for example, in 1981, only 6% of eligible voters participated in elections for the council.

 In 1983, the Constitution was reformed to allow the Coloured and Indian minorities a limited participation in separate and subordinate Houses of a Tricameral Parliament, a development which saw limited support and very low voter turnouts.
 The Indian house was called the House of Delegates.
 Some aspects of Indian life were regulated by this house, including education.
 The theory was that the Indian minority could be allowed limited rights, but the Black majority were to become citizens of independent homelands.
 These separate arrangements were removed by the negotiations which took place from 1990 on to provide all South Africans with the vote.

+In a 2005 retrospective study by Josephine C. Naidoo and Devi Moodley Rajab interviewed a series of Indian South Africans about their experience living through apartheid; their study highlighted education, the workplace, and general day-to-day living.
+One participant who was a doctor said that it was considered the norm for Non-White and White doctors to mingle while working at the hospital but when there was any down time or breaks, they were to go back to their segregated quarters.
+Indians were paid 1/4 to 1/3 what their white counterparts were paid.
+Another finding of this study was the psychological harm suffered by Indians living in South Africa during apartheid.
+There was a strong degree of alienation that left a strong feeling of inferiority.